grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^implementationpatterns]: Kent Beck, Implementation Patterns

-[^gofcreationpatterns]: While factory is the most often used, other creational patterns such as builder also fall into this category.
-Other than this, we may have caches, that usually hold ready to use objects and yields them when requested.

 [^encapsulatewhatvaries]: Note that this is an application of Gang of Four guideline: "encapsulate what varies".

 [^seemanndi]: For details, check Dependency Injection in .NET by Mark Seemann.